 Joining this MeetUp group is an opportunity for sailing enthusiasts to sail without owning or renting a sailboat.
 If you intend to buy your first sailboat in the future this is also a great way to gain valuable knowledge and experience before making that huge commitment.
 The mission of this group is to have fun while introducing new people to the joy of sailing.
 So if you want to get out on the water and have fun, this is the group for you.
 The short term goal of this group is to develop our sailing skills while having fun day sailing and coastal cruising.
-The long term goal of this group is to select and prepare a four person crew for a voyage to Cuba in April 2017.
-We are also making plans to sail to the Florida Keys in November/December 2016, and possibly the Bahamas in February 2017.
-So far in 2016 we have already sailed to Pine Key (aka Beer Can Island), Egmont Key, Venice Inlet, Boca Grande, and Fort Myers Beach.
+The long term goal of this group is to create a small group of close knit friends who sail together frequently on my sailboat as volunteer crew.
+In the future we are planning to sail in the Florida panhandle, Florida Keys, the Bahamas, and possibly Cuba but for now we will mostly be day sailing and coastal cruising along Florida's Gulf Coastal coastline and Tampa Bay.

 No experience is necessary and all skill levels are welcome, but individuals who hold at least an American Sailing Association Basic Keelboat (ASA101) certification or have completed comparable training (US Sailing, collegiate sailing programs, etc.) will be given "Preferred Crew Member" status.
 Crew members without formal training can achieve Preferred Crew Member status by gaining experience sailing on Raven.
-Yet another way to achieve Preferred Crew Member status is by helping out with the labor of routine boat maintenance and cleaning.
+Yet another way to achieve Preferred Crew Member status is by volunteering to help out with the labor of routine boat maintenance and cleaning.
+There is always something that needs washing, cleaning, and/or polishing on a sailboat.
 Preferred Crew Members will be given priority when scheduling crews for sail dates.

-If you are interested in sailing with us, please request to join by clicking the "join us" button and complete all five questions and the introduction about yourself.
+If you are interested in sailing with us, please request to join by clicking the "request to join" button at the top off this page and complete all five questions.
+After you join please complete the INTRODUCTION about yourself.
 In your introduction please include your occupation, any special skill sets you may have (i.e. medical skills; military experience; mechanical skills; Spanish or French language skills; etc), where you are from originally, and anything else you wish to add so we can get to know a little bit about you.
 In addition to the five questions and introduction, all members must post and maintain a current, actual, recognizable photo of themselves.
 Prospective new members are required to attend a Prospective New Member Meet and Greet prior to becoming a member.
 Once accepted as a new member, all new members must attend our three hour Sailboat Orientation and Safety Briefing prior to your first Day Sail for New Members and Beginners.
 It is highly recommended that you attend one of our group's social meet ups soon after joining the group and prior to your first day sail so that you can get acquainted with the people you will be sailing with aboard Raven.
-Most of our meet ups, both sailing and social, are clustered in two sets of three days each month (normally every other week).
+Most of our meet ups, both sailing and social, occur during the first five days and last five days of each month.

 Thanks again for your interest in our sailing crew meet up group.
 I look forward to meeting and sailing with you soon,